Rafikooo/thought-language/Assignment_02.md

 The topic of the influence of language on the way of thinking is most interesting to me because of cases from everyday life.
 For example, during conversations with my foreign-speaking friends, we compare English idioms and phrases and look for equivalents of certain English constructions in our native languages.
-One time, I wished my French friend luck using by mistake direct translation of Polish idiom that represents “fingers crossed”, which in Polish could be said as “I’m keeping my thumbs”.
-He didn’t know what I meant and after a while, I realised what happened.
-French counterpart of mentioned idiom is the same as English one and differs from Polish therefore he didn’t understand me.
-However, when we were talking about this later with our German friend we found out that in German they say “squeeze thumbs”, which is close to Polish language and in the same situation I described, if I would say this incorrect English phrase, not to French, but to German person I would be understood.
+One time, I unintentionally wished my French friend good luck using direct translation of Polish idiom that represents “fingers crossed”, which in Polish could be said as “I’m keeping my thumbs”.
+He did not understand what I meant and after a while, I realised what happened.
+The French counterpart of the idiom is the same as the English one, but it differs from the Polish one, so he didn't understand me.
+However, when discussing this later with our German friend we found out that in German they say “squeeze thumbs”, which is similar to the Polish language.
+In the same situation I described, if I would say this incorrect English phrase, not to French, but to German person I would be understood.
 The second example is about the word meaning in different languages.
 It turns out that some terms are expressed more precisely, or have explicit link with their root world.
 For example, the term “diabetes” has its genesis in greek, but there is no explicit relation to disease it describes, on the other hand in Polish “diabetes” word is called “cukrzyca”, which inherits from the word “cukier” what means sugar and it precisely reflects the meaning.
 There are also cases in which it is difficult to look for equivalents in other languages.
 An example is the use of a double negative, characteristic of Slavic languages.
 For instance, a phrase “Ja nic nie wiem” translated word by word means “I nothing no know”, or slightly reorganising it “I know not nothing”, which does no make much sense in English, but for me, as Polish speaker such a construction was perfectly normal until I started to noticing these language design differences.
 The last example is about time describing.
 Recently, I discovered by learning Spanish and Catalan that people that speak these languages describe the current time except the first hour as plural, which sounds really weird for me.
 In Polish, single, specific moment in time is always singular, which in my opinion in this specific case makes more sense in Polish.

 ### Conclusion